drkblog/static-site/content/page/privacy.en.md

 Your information, including Personal Information, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.

-If you are located outside United States and choose to provide information to us, please note that we transfer the information, including Personal Information, to United States and process it there.
+- If you are located outside United States and choose to provide information to us, please note that we transfer the information, including Personal Information, to United States and process it there.
+- If you are located outside Argentina and choose to provide information to us, please note that we transfer the information, including Personal Information, to Argentina and process it there.

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.